daniviga/openquake-centos/README.md

     make install

 ## Shapely (1.2.14)
-*   Shapely 1.2.17 does not work: wkt.ReadingError method no more available
+Shapely 1.2.17 does not work: wkt.ReadingError method no more available.
+Is better to install Shapely after Geos so it can use Geos speedups
-*   Better to be installed after Geos pip install Shapely==1.2.14
+    pip install Shapely==1.2.14

 ## PostGIS (1.5.8)